How to eat deliciously with less salt, potassium, glucose.

 A1C of 7% roughly corresponds to an average blood sugar level of 154 mg/dL (8.6 mmol/L).

-So when the CGM identified a baseline of 104 mg/dL (milligrams per deciliter)after fasting (waking up after 8 hours sleep), I’m realy at 94 mg/dL, which is within normal glucose levels for a healthy adult of between 70 and 99 mg/dL.
+After you identify a baseline – about 104 mg/dL (milligrams per deciliter)after fasting (waking up after 8 hours sleep), I’m realy at 94 mg/dL, which is within normal glucose levels for a healthy adult of between 70 and 99 mg/dL.
 A fasting level higher than 126 mg/dL suggests diabetes.

 The Stelo CGM issues a notification to my phone above a set threshold.
 That enables me to see to what level different foods spike my blood glucose level:

-- A can of peaches took me to 140 mg/dL.
+- A can of water-washed peaches took me to 140 mg/dL.

 Sustained high readings above 140 to 199 mg/dL (7.8 mmol/L and 11.0 mmol/L) suggests prediabetes.
 Levels above 200 mg/dL or 11.1 mmol/L (millimoles per liter) suggests diabetes. *